kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 rm $TAR_FILENAME
 ```

+The additional stuff added here are:

-What we do additionally here is just add some extra logging on each step and
+- Added extra logging on each step
-clean up after our release.
+- Added clean up code after our release.

 # Wrap Up